Greedy Heuristics for Sampling-Based Motion Planning in High-Dimensional State Spaces: Greedy RRT* (G-RRT*)

 \subsection{Implementation Details}

 G-RRT* employs a balanced search strategy~\citep{kuffner2005efficient} to keep both trees approximately equal in size while maintaining their rapidly exploring behaviour.
 Since collision checking is computationally expensive in practice, G-RRT* also uses admissible heuristics to gate the vertex extension process (highlighted as red in Algorithm~\ref{algo:extend_star}).
 An edge from the nearest vertex to a new vertex is validated only if it can improve the current best solution cost.
 This gating step also helps G-RRT* to reduce overlap between the two trees, limiting the number of added vertices.
 G-RRT* prunes the trees as in \cite{gammell2018informed}, removing vertices whose heuristic values exceed the greedy best heuristic cost.
-Additionally, because obtaining an initial solution as quickly as possible is important, rewiring is delayed until an initial solution is found.
+Additionally, because obtaining an initial solution as quickly as possible is important,

+best parent selection and rewiring is delayed until an initial solution is found.
 The remaining planning time is then used to rewire to improve solution quality.